Tired of seeing MasterClass ads everywhere and want a complete MasterClass review before paying $180?

 It’s really easy to pop on a video and learn some quick tidbits at any time (navigation is stupidly easy).
 And, you won’t feel that “Oh my god, I just wasted a whole Sunday on Netflix while eating pizza” guilt you normally feel on Sundays.

-And now with MC’s quick lists, you can binge highlights of all different courses as if if you were binging YouTube videos.
+And now with MasterClass’s quick lists, you can binge highlights of all different classes as if if you were binging YouTube videos.

 You Like Learning Theoretical Concepts

-There’s a lot of practical advice in every course, but a lot of the value comes from learning the theory of a field, topic, game, or high-level opinion on a certain topic.
+There’s a lot of practical advice in every lesson, but a lot of the value comes from learning the theory of a field, topic, game, or high-level opinion on a certain topic.

 - Phil Ivy on bluffing